This Surprising Reading Level Analysis Will Change the Way You WriteBy Shane Snow January 28th, 2015

 In other words:

 In eras past, sophisticated writers aimed to entertain and persuade a sophisticated audience with big vocabulary and complex ideas.
-(Case in point: Ben Franklin’s autobiography—one of my favorites—is written at a 13th grade level.)
-In recent years, it seems an increasing number of sophisticated thinkers have intended to reach larger audiences through literary simplification (e.g., Malcolm Gladwell, one of the smartest people I’ve met, who certainly could write at a 13th grade level but intentionally writes at 8th grade level in order to bring complex ideas to an audience that wouldn’t hang at a higher level).
-Yet, school teaches us that higher reading level equals credibility, which is why so many of us try to sound more sophisticated when we speak and write.
-In fact, that’s what most business and academic writers still do: they get verbose and pack their work with buzzwords and heavy diction in order to appear trustworthy.
+(Case in point: Ben Franklin’s autobiography—one of my favorites—is written at a 13th-grade level.)
+In recent years, it seems an increasing number of sophisticated thinkers have intended to reach larger audiences through literary simplification (e.g., Malcolm Gladwell, one of the smartest people I’ve met, who certainly could write at a 13th-grade level but intentionally writes at an eighth-grade level in order to bring complex ideas to an audience that wouldn’t hang at a higher level).
+Yet school teaches us that higher reading level equals credibility, which is why so many of us try to sound more sophisticated when we speak and write.
+In fact, that’s what most business and academic writers still do: They get verbose and pack their work with buzzwords and heavy diction in order to appear trustworthy.

 Turns out, that’s counter-productive.